 |Christmas Day||December 25, 2015|

 *When a holiday falls on a Saturday, employees receive holiday credit equivalent to their time base up to a maximum of eight hours.
 The amount of holiday credit accrued is based on the employee's time base as of the pay period in which the Holiday occurs.
-Holiday credit does not have a requirement that it be used in the same fiscal year, and currently there is no limitation on the number of hoiday credits that can be accrueed and carried over from year to year.
+Holiday credit does not have a requirement that it be used in the same fiscal year, and currently there is no limitation on the number of holiday credits that can be accrued and carried over from year to year.
 Holiday credit can be used incrementally.

 **When a holiday falls on Sunday, the holiday is observed on the following Monday.